a-dri-an-S/CodeSignal-Arcade-Challenges/README.md

 Function finds the leftmost digit in a given string.
 It takes the input string and uses the match method to find digits via regex and returns the first, leftmost digit.

+## 36 differentSymbolsNaive

+Function takes a string and finds the number of different characters. new Set() is spread out inside of an array and given the string "s" as an argument which returns one of each character.
+Length of array is used to return number of different characters.